 DuPont de Nemours (DD) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the specialty chemicals maker had gained 0.97% over the past month.
-This has lagged the Basic Materials sector's gain of 14.91% and the S&P 500's gain of 5.51% in that time.
+Prior to today's trading, shares of the specialty chemicals maker had lost 4.3% over the past month.
+This has lagged the Basic Materials sector's gain of 9.09% and the S&P 500's gain of 3.75% in that time.

-Investors will be hoping for strength from DuPont de Nemours as it approaches its next earnings release.
-On that day, DuPont de Nemours is projected to report earnings of $0.99 per share, which would represent year-over-year growth of 8.79%.
+DuPont de Nemours will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect DuPont de Nemours to post earnings of $0.99 per share.
+This would mark year-over-year growth of 8.79%.
 Our most recent consensus estimate is calling for quarterly revenue of $4.26 billion, up 7.19% from the year-ago period.

 DD's full-year Zacks Consensus Estimates are calling for earnings of $4.82 per share and revenue of $17.84 billion.
 These results would represent year-over-year changes of +12.09% and +7.1%, respectively.

-Investors should also note any recent changes to analyst estimates for DuPont de Nemours.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for DuPont de Nemours.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.36% higher.
-DuPont de Nemours currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 2.92% higher.
+DuPont de Nemours is currently sporting a Zacks Rank of #3 (Hold).

-We can also see that DD currently has a PEG ratio of 1.71.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Chemical - Diversified stocks are, on average, holding a PEG ratio of 0.94 based on yesterday's closing prices.
+Also, we should mention that DD has a PEG ratio of 1.65.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+DD's industry had an average PEG ratio of 0.91 as of yesterday's close.

 The Chemical - Diversified industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 174, which puts it in the bottom 32% of all 250+ industries.
+This group has a Zacks Industry Rank of 180, putting it in the bottom 29% of all 250+ industries.

 Click to get this free report